JingWang-RU/JingWang-RU.github.io/_pages/about.md

 Prior to joining Amazon, I spent three years as a postdoctoral researcher at the Department of Statistics in Rutgers University.
 From 2018 to 2019, I worked at the intersection of Healthcare and machine learning in Cornell Medical School and Icahn Genomics Institute.

-I have spent two years at National University of Singapore when pursuing my Ph.D. degree.
+I have spent two years at National University of Singapore when pursuing my Ph.D. degree in computer science.